The forex trading week has come and gone.

 This was apparently taken as a sign that the Fed was not in a rush to hike rates.
 And Forex Gump supports this thesis by pointing out that the CME Group’s FedWatch Tool showed that the expectations of a September rate hike dipped after the FOMC statement.

-Aside from the Fed’s apparent lack of commitment, Forex Gump also noticed that there was “No upbeat remarks on the expected rebound in Q2 GDP growth.”
+Aside from the Fed’s apparent lack of commitment, Forex Gump also noticed that there were “No upbeat remarks on the expected rebound in Q2 GDP growth.”
 And as it turns out, the Fed didn’t really have much to be upbeat about since the annualized quarter-on-quarter reading for Q2 2016 GDP only came in at 1.2%, missing expectations of a 2.6% expansion by a long shot.
 Moreover, the reading for Q1 was downgraded from 1.1% to an anemic 0.8%.
 I guess the “final” GDP estimate wasn’t so final after all, huh?
 Yeah, that’s a really corny joke.
 Sorry about that.

-Anyhow, Forex Gump already has a write-up on that, so check it out here, if you’re interested on why GDP severely missed expectations, as well as the reason for the downgrades.
+Anyhow, Forex Gump already has a write-up on that, so check it out here, if you’re interested in why GDP severely missed expectations, as well as the reason for the downgrades.
 Yes, “downgrades” since the reading for Q1 wasn’t the only one.
 There were some upgrades as well, though.

 Getting back on topic, the dismal GDP report caused the Greenback to slide lower again, thanks to further deterioration in rate hike expectations.